Coder4916/Match-Maker/README.md

 ### 4. **Skeleton Plane**

-The initial layout and interface of the Website was created using Balsamiq Wireframes.
+The initial layout and interface of the Website has been created using Balsamiq Wireframes.
 The design/layout and feel of the site was created with UI in mind, which allows immediate interaction in first-time learning, and meets the needs of the intended audience.

 ![Balsamiq-wireframes](/assets/images/balsamiq-ms2.png)